imhosseinzadeh/commit-convention/README.md

 chore – changes that do not relate to a fix or feature and don't modify src or test files , a change that external user won't see
-(eg: change to .gitignore or .prettierrc)
+(eg: change to .gitignore or .prettierrc, logback.xml)

-build – changes that affect the build system or external dependencies (eg: change to pom.xml, application.properties, logback.xml)
+build – changes that affect the build system or external dependencies (eg: change to pom.xml, application.properties)

 refactor – for refactoring production code
 (eg: renaming a variable.)